Basic Marriage and Divorce Law: Ending Marriages

 Grounds for Divorce

-However, often people do not feel fault is the reason for the divorce, or-even if fault exists-they do not want to make such accusations in public.
-In 1973, the legislature passed a law creating another ground for divorce known as the no-fault ground.
-This ground means that the marriage is irretrievably broken.
+Georgia's no-fault ground is that the marriage is irretrievably broken.
 It is called the no-fault ground because neither party has to prove the other at fault.
 The court is interested only in whether the marriage contract is irretrievably broken and that there is no hope of reconciliation.

 Although fault need not be proved in Georgia, both spouses can still make accusations of each other.
 Each party can testify about the conduct of the other.
 Evidence of wrong-doing is relevant to alimony and the division of marital property.
 However, it does not affect the amount of child support granted.